Adolf Eichmann's capture: Under guard at the villa

 Everyone who interacted with Eichmann at the villa had to restrain themselves and each other to avoid showing aggression toward him.
-Harel notes that the only woman at the villa, who prepared food (Yehudit Nissiyahu), struggled to resist poisoning the prisoner.
+Harel notes that the only woman at the villa, who prepared food (Yehudit Nissiyahu), struggled to resist poisoning Eichmann.

 For security reasons, entry to and exit from the house were strictly limited.
-Isser Harel visited the prisoner only on 15 May.
+Isser Harel visited Eichmann only on 15 May.
 He issued new instructions, noting that it was now certain that the captive was Eichmann.
 If police arrived at the house, Eichmann was to be moved to another location at all costs.
-If that was not possible, Rafi Eitan was to handcuff himself to Eichmann, discard the key, and inform authorities of the prisoner's identity.
+If that was not possible, Rafi Eitan was to handcuff himself to Eichmann, discard the key, and inform authorities of Eichmann's identity.
 Affiliation with the Mossad was to be categorically denied.
 If detained by police, operatives were to identify themselves as Israeli volunteers.

 During this time, intensive interrogations of Eichmann continued.
 Harel claims that the operatives obtained a voluntary written confession from Eichmann admitting his crimes and agreeing to stand trial in Israel.I, the undersigned Adolf Eichmann, voluntarily declare: now that my true identity is known, there is no point in trying to evade justice.
 I agree to go to Israel and stand before a competent court there.
 It goes without saying that I will receive legal protection and, for my part, will recount the facts related to my final years of service in Germany, concealing nothing, so that future generations may know the true picture of those events.
 I sign this statement voluntarily.
 I have been promised nothing and threatened with nothing.
 I wish, at last, to find inner peace.
 Since I can no longer recall the past in all its details and sometimes confuse events, I request documents and witnesses to help reconstruct the events.
 Adolf Eichmann.
 Buenos Aires, May 1960.